 Victore’s early work was very much led by his desire and drive to comment on current events, social injustice and society.
 Starting out as a young designer, he didn’t have a lot of choices.
 He could’ve bought a pair of khakis and given up on his dreams to be a poster designer.
 Instead, he just made his own posters, paid for them with his rent money and put them up around New York City by himself.
 Yep, instead of paying rent.

 I guess somehow he figured out how to do both because he’s a famous designer now and not a homeless person.

 But that was his whole point.
-If you want to something, find a way.
+If you want to do something, find a way.
 Take a leap of faith, ask people for help and make your work authentic.